SamirTalwar/monospacedmonologues.com/content/posts/2011-10-29--function-lisp-java.md

 If you read the last blog post through the eyes of a Java developer, you may wonder exactly how you toss functions around willy-nilly like we did for our implementation of `map`.
-You can’t pass functions around like they’re values in Java!
+You can't pass functions around like they're values in Java!
 This is ridiculous.
 Someone call a lawyer.

 Well, hold on, give me a second to explain.
-First of all, here’s `map` again, for your viewing pleasure:
+First of all, here's `map` again, for your viewing pleasure:

     List.map (f) = if this.isEmpty